opencog/atomspace-dht/README.md

   places in the code.
 See
   [opendht issue #460](https://github.com/savoirfairelinux/opendht/issues/460)
   for details.
-This is a serious issue, and makes the unit tests fairly unreliable, as they become timing-dependent and racey.
+This is a serious issue, and makes the unit tests fairly unreliable, as they become timing-dependent and racy.
   (This is effectively a show-stopper.)
 * There does not seem to be any way of force-pushing local data out onto the net, (for synchronization, e.g. for example, if it is known that the local node is going down.
 See
   [opendht issue #461](https://github.com/savoirfairelinux/opendht/issues/461)
   for details.
-This is effectively a showstopper, as it makes it impossbile to safely terminate a running node with local data in it.
+This is effectively a show-stopper, as it makes it impossible to safely terminate a running node with local data in it.
 * There does not seem to be any reliable way of deleting data.
 See [opendht issue #429](https://github.com/savoirfairelinux/opendht/issues/429) for details.
 A hacky work-around might be to publish timestamps